davidpsharp/baby/README.md

 ./src/test/online_test/online_test.sh
 ```

-This script launches a local Caddy server to serve the CheerpJ files and automatically opens your default web browser.
+This script launches a local Caddy server to serve the files for Cheerpj and automatically
+opens your default web browser with some HTML/Javascript which downloads the Cheerpj
+runtime and starts the simulator.

 ## Contributing